-Structure, Large: Any fence, building or assembly of materials for occupancy or Use with a footprint greater than 150 square feet or over ten (10) feet in height.
+Structure, Large: Any fence, building or assembly of materials for occupancy or use with a footprint greater than 150 square feet or over ten (10) feet in height.
 All Large Structures are subject to setbacks and do require a Permit.
 Signs and their supporting Structures are not considered a Large Structure.
-(See Structure Height)
+Temporary Structures are exempt from Setbacks and Permit requirements.
+See Structure Height

-Structure, Small: Any fence, building or assembly of materials for any Use with a footprint less than or equal to 150 square feet and ten (10) feet or less in height.
+Structure, Small: Any fence, building or assembly of materials for any use with a footprint less than or equal to 150 square feet and ten (10) feet or less in height.
 Small Structures are not subject to setbacks defined in Article II.
 Small Structures, including fences, have a zero (0) setback.
 Small Structures, except for fences exceeding six feet six inches in height, do not require a Permit.
-(See Structure Height)
+Temporary Structures are exempt from Setbacks and Permit requirements.
+See Structure Height